Overview

 From economics to financial management, the areas within commerce influence every industry.
 As you build your understanding of the foundational concepts of commerce, you’ll develop the ability to recognise financial patterns, trends in financial markets and the drivers of economic growth.
 With the option to specialise your studies in the area of your passion, you can graduate with confidence in your ability to apply your knowledge and skills to multiple industry contexts.

-No matter which major you choose, your studies in the Bachelor of Commerce from James Cook University will equip you to critically evaluate and communicate market insights.
+No matter which major you choose, your studies in the Bachelor of Commerce offered at James Cook University will equip you to critically evaluate and communicate market insights.
 You’ll learn the importance of making data-driven decisions and develop skills in interpreting quantitative and qualitative data.
 As you study the key areas of commerce, you’ll develop an in-depth understanding of the factors that influence domestic and global economies and financial systems.
 Learn to effectively analyse market trends, the financial needs of professional and private clients, and ethical and sustainable methods of business.

 Develop essential job-ready skills through the work integrated learning (WIL) capstone program.
 Within the program, you’ll work alongside leading commerce professionals and the network connections you’ll make have the potential to lead to further opportunities post-graduation.